-Florida apple snail growth would increase in the warmer wet season (Figure 5, Figure S2).
-Increases in prey growth associated with the warmer wet season is consistent with many experimental manipulations of temperature in predator-prey studies including dragonfly-mosquito interactions (Davidson et al. 2021) and predatory ant-caterpillar interactions (Pepi et al. 2018).
-Further, increases in temperature are generally thought to increase growth of ectothermic animals except for extreme thermal maxima (Kingsolver and Woods 2016).
+Florida apple snail growth increased in the warmer wet season (Figure 5, Figure S2) consistent with general responses of ectotherms (Kingsolver and Woods 2016) and predator-prey experimental studies under variable ( Pepi et al. 2018, Davidson et al. 2021). .

-We found that prey survival was highest in the wet season (Figure 3) Despite apparent increases in per-capita foraging rates of crayfish and salamanders (Appendix S2 Figure S3), declines in abundance of predators overwhelmed theoretical predictions of higher predation rates due to increases in temperature.
-The declines in abundance of predatory crayfish and bugs are explained by phenology (van der Heiden and Dorn 2017, Pintar et al. 2021) while declines in abundance of greater sirens are probably best explained by seasonal movement patterns.
+So prey survival might be expected to be greater as we observed in the wet season, except that predators also increased foraging rates (Appendix S2 Figure S3).
+The largest change between seasons seems to have been a regular decline in predators abundances as that wetlands reflooded.
+The predator community changes seem to have overwhelmed any changes in survival that might have been mediated by temperature.
+The declines in abundance of predatory crayfish and bugs (Heteroptera) are explained by phenology (van der Heiden and Dorn 2017, Pintar et al. 2021) while declines in abundance of greater sirens are probably best explained by seasonal movement patterns.
 Greater sirens emigrate out of the wetlands into the deeper adjacent habitats to escape the low water depths (< 10 cm) at the end of the dry season, and remained in the deeper water throughout the duration of our study in the wet season (Howell 2023).
-Typically studies that explore the effects of environmental conditions on predator-prey interaction have controlled predator abundance experimentally, or statistically (Jeyasingh and Weider 2005, Davidson and Dorn 2018, Pepi et al. 2018, Davidson et al. 2021, Ma et al. 2021).
-But controlling predator abundance and size structure complicates scaling up predictions based on experiments to natural systems, because declines in predator abundances may counteract increases in per-capita foraging rates.
+Studies that isolate the effects of variable environmental conditions on predator-prey interaction have controlled predator abundance experimentally, or statistically (Jeyasingh and Weider 2005, Davidson and Dorn 2018, Pepi et al. 2018, Davidson et al. 2021, Ma et al. 2021) to measure per-capita rates, but the study of natural populations in communities requires a consideration of natural seasonal variation , because environmentally-mediated changes in predator communities could both be more important than the per-capita rates but also could counteract or exacerbate changes to per-capita foraging rates.

-Long-term Interaction Strength (Population Growth)

-The model we used (Darby et al. 2015) had no good empirical measures for juvenile growth so our findings provide more realistic estimates for the Everglades.
-The dry season parameters were worse than the wet season for recruitment which seems counterintuitive because most egg-laying occurs during the dry season (spring) before the water reaches its annual minimum depth (Barrus et al. 2023).
+The dry season parameters were worse for growth than the wet season for recruitment which seems counterintuitive because most egg-laying occurs during the dry season (spring) before the water reaches its annual minimum depth (typically in May; Barrus et al. 2023).
 This result suggests that improving dry season conditions for survival and growth of juvenile FAS may have a larger benefit for FAS populations than improving wet season conditions.
-Furthermore, the different hydrologic scenarios, affecting reproductive conditions, had relatively small effects on the isocline relative to the natural spatial and seasonal variation in the two juvenile parameters.
+Alternatively, if females can store their resources, then conditions that shift more of the egg laying to the wet season, would also shift the weighting of the parameter average towards statsis (Fig S4).
+This is a novel hypothesis for the Everglades that could use exploration and currently runs counter to management goals that keep depths ideal for reproduction for as long as possible.
+The specific differences in hydrologic scenarios, affecting reproductive depths in the wet season, had relatively small effects on the isocline relative to the natural spatial and seasonal variation in the two juvenile parameters.